Lasithwxn/Chatbot-2025/README.md

 # Chatbot-2025
+# 🤖 Chatbot 2025

-A simple Python chatbot that performs basic math operations like addition, subtraction, multiplication, and division.
-Designed as a beginner-friendly project to learn Python input handling, conditional logic, and simple chatbot design.
+A simple Python chatbot that can perform basic math operations like **addition, subtraction, multiplication, and division**.
+Perfect for beginners who want to learn how to take user input, process it, and display results interactively.

+---

+## 🚀 Features
+- Handles addition (+), subtraction (-), multiplication (*), and division (/)
+- Simple text-based chat interface
+- Beginner-friendly and easy to expand

+---

+## 💻 Example